redavids/phylogenetics-tools/README.md

 Handy tools for working with phylogenetic data

 ## run tests
-To run tests from directory phylogenetics-tools, enter `PYTHONPATH=$PYTHONPATH:$PWD python -m unittest discover tests/`
+To run tests from directory phylogenetics-tools, run

+   make test